 3 days in the city before you cruise from Copenhagen

-Spend at least 3 days in this friendly city.
-That will give you 2 full days in the city and one day to travel on a day trip to Copenhagen for a taste of Denmark outside of its capital.
+Spend at least 3 nights in this friendly city.
+That will give you 2 full days plus one day to do a day trip outside of the capital.

 Copenhagen is full of palaces.
 To explore the history of the Royal Family of Denmark, start your day at beautiful, lively Nyhavn located in Indre By, the historic heart of Copenhagen.
 This 17th century waterfront and canal district offers boating, restaurants, shopping and bars.